-1. SMS will cause to be made a full and complete audit of the financial statements of the school as required in section 67-450B, Idaho Code.

-2. The auditor shall be employed on written contract.

-3. One (1) copy of the audit report shall be filed with the State Department of Education, after its acceptance by the Board, but not later than November 10.
+- 1. SMS will cause to be made a full and complete audit of the financial statements of the school as required in section 67-450B, Idaho Code. - 2.
+The auditor shall be employed on written contract. - 3.
+One (1) copy of the audit report shall be filed with the State Department of Education, after its acceptance by the Board, but not later than November 10.
 If the audit report is not received by the State Department of Education by November 10, the Department may withhold all or a portion of the district's November 15 distribution made pursuant to section 33-1009, Idaho Code, for noncompliance with the audit report deadline.
-Provided however, SMS may appeal to the State Board of Education for reconsideration, in which case the State Board of Education may reinstate or adjust the funds withheld.
-4. In the event the State Department of Education requests further explanation or additional information regarding SMS's audit report, SMS shall provide a full and complete response to the State Department of Education within thirty (30) days of receipt of the State Department of Education may withhold all or a portion of SMS's next scheduled distribution to be made pursuant to section 33-1009, Idaho Code.
-Provided however, SMS may appeal to the State Board of Education for reconsideration, in which case the State Department of Education may withhold all or a portion of SMS's next scheduled distribution to be made pursuant to section 33-1009, Idaho Code.
+Provided however, SMS may appeal to the State Board of Education for reconsideration, in which case the State Board of Education may reinstate or adjust the funds withheld. - 4.
+In the event the State Department of Education requests further explanation or additional information regarding SMS's audit report, SMS shall provide a full and complete response to the State Department of Education within thirty (30) days of receipt of the State Department's request.
+If SMS fails to respond within the thirty (30) day time limit, the State Department of Education may withhold all or a portion of SMS's next scheduled distribution to be made pursuant to section 33-1009, Idaho Code.
 Provided however, SMS may appeal to the State Board of Education for reconsideration, in which case the State Board of Education may reinstate or adjust the funds withheld.